BelaPlatform/bela-online-course/lectures/lecture-11/README.md

 ## Recommended parts

 Running the examples in this course assumes that you have a [Bela Starter Kit](https://shop.bela.io/products/bela-starter-kit) or [Bela Mini Starter Kit](https://shop.bela.io/products/bela-mini-starter-kit).
-Note that the analog outputs are only available on the original Bela board, and not on Bela Mini.

-This lecture also presents a demo with an oscilloscope and a function generator.
-You don't need to have these to follow along with the example, but if you do, you can repeat the test for yourself.

-To use the automatic latency tester project, you will need a loopback cable: either a 3.5mm stereo audio cable or socket wires to connect between Bela's audio input and audio output.

 ## Further reading